Candy Bombers | TheBookSeekers

 No. of pages 160

-This is volume 1 in The Wall .
+This book is part of a book series called The Wall .

 There are 160 pages in this book.
-This book was published 2006 by Zondervan .
+This book was published in 2006 by Zondervan .

 Robert Elmer lives in the Seattle area with his wife and their little white dog, Farragut, who is named for the famous admiral.
 He is the author of over fifty books, most of them for younger readers (but some for grown-ups, as well).
 He enjoys sailing in the San Juan Islands, exploring the Pacific Northwest with his wife, and spending time with their three kids - along with a growing number of little grandkids.